xiaoxiae/videos/06-edmonds-blossom/SCRIPT.md

 On the graph, one such augmenting path is highlighted in red.

-As the name suggests, augmenting paths can improve (or augment) the size of the current matching by switching the edges on the path.
+As the name suggests, augmenting paths can improve (or augment) the size of the current matching.
+This can be done by switching the unmatched edges on the path with the matched ones.

-One thing to note is that if a graph **doesn't** contain an augmenting path, then the matching **is** maximal.
-This ensures that we're done when we run out of augmenting paths.

-Given that a graph doesn't contain an augmenting path if and only if it is maximal, we've essentially formulated our algorithm -- repeatedly look for augmenting paths, until there are none left, at which point the matching is maximal.
+One thing to note (that we won't be proving) is that a graph **doesn't** contain an augmenting path, if and only if the matching **is** maximal.
+This essentially gives us the algorithm -- repeatedly look for augmenting paths, until there are none left, at which point we know the matching is maximal.

 ---
 TREE PERFECT MATCHING
 ---

 # Tree
 First, let's think about how to find augmenting paths in a tree (a graph without cycles).
-This will be pretty straight-forward -- we'll run a modified BFS from exposed vertices.
+This will be pretty straight-forward -- we'll repeatedly run a modified BFS from exposed vertices.

 Initially, every vertex is exposed, since the pairing is empty.